General Anesthesia for Dental Procedures in Ottawa

 IV Sedation

-Deep sedation or "twilight sleep"
+Deep sedation or "twilight sleep" with precise real-time control and adjustment.

 General Anesthesia